Finding the Edge of AI Trust

 “The AI was wrong” isn’t an excuse.
 I’m the one who trusted it.
 I’m the one who escalated it.
 The buck stops with the human.

-This wasn’t an AI catastrophe.
-It was a mundane mistake amplified by speed and confidence.
-But it taught me where the edge actually is:
+This wasn’t an AI catastrophe - just a mundane mistake amplified by speed and confidence.
+But it showed me where the edge actually is.

 The edge is where AI is confidently, plausibly wrong.
 Not obviously wrong - that’s easy to catch.
-Not randomly wrong - you wouldn’t trust it in the first place.
-The danger zone is when the AI’s answer is confident, coherent, and fits your mental model.
-That’s when you’re most likely to propagate it without verifying.
-Your job is to recognize when you’re in that zone.
+Not randomly wrong - that wouldn’t inspire trust in the first place.
+The danger zone is when the AI’s answer is confident, coherent, and fits the existing mental model.
+That’s when it’s most likely to get propagated without verification.

-Speed amplifies distance past the edge.
-The formula is brutal: Confidence × Speed = Distance traveled when wrong.
-I had an alternative solution built before support even replied.
-That’s the value proposition of AI-assisted development - and the risk.
-You need braking mechanisms proportional to your speed.
+Speed amplifies distance past the edge - I had an alternative solution built before support even replied.
+That’s the value proposition of AI-assisted development, and the risk.
+The faster the workflow, the more braking mechanisms matter.

-The edge moves.
-This might be the hardest part.
+The edge moves, and this might be the hardest part.
 AI capabilities shift constantly - model updates, service degradation, the inherent stochasticity of responses.
 And the movement isn’t always forward.
-Independent benchmarks have detected statistically significant performance regressions in Claude Code over 30-day windows.
-A workflow that kept you safely on the right side last month might cross the edge today.
-You can’t calibrate once and forget.
+Independent benchmarks have detected statistically significant performance regressions in Claude Code over 30-day windows (based on daily SWE-Bench-Pro evaluations).
+A workflow that kept me safely on the right side last month might cross the edge today.
+Calibrating once and forgetting isn’t an option.
 Staying close to the edge requires ongoing navigation.

-I don’t have clean rules for staying close to the edge.
-The edge moves.
-AI capabilities shift.
-What I do have are questions I’m still working through:
+I don’t have clean rules for staying close to the edge - it moves, AI capabilities shift.
+What I do have are questions I’m still working through.

-When to bet vs. wait.
-I built 90 minutes of throwaway code - that’s a reasonable bet with bounded downside.
-But I also escalated an unverified diagnosis to stakeholders.
-That’s where the real cost came from.
-The code was cheap.
-The misdirection wasn’t.
+When to bet versus wait: I built 90 minutes of throwaway code, which is a reasonable bet with bounded downside.
+But I also escalated an unverified diagnosis to stakeholders, and that’s where the real cost came from.
+The code was cheap, the misdirection wasn’t.

-How to communicate the tradeoff.
-Maybe the right move is setting expectations upfront: “We can wait 24 hours for certainty, or we can bet on the plausible answer and keep moving - knowing that rework is part of the deal.”
-That’s a conversation to have before you’re mid-crisis.
+How to communicate the tradeoff: maybe the right move is setting expectations upfront - “We can wait 24 hours for certainty, or we can bet on the plausible answer and keep moving, knowing that rework is part of the deal.”
+That’s a conversation to have before being mid-crisis.

 I paid for this lesson with 1.5 hours of code, a credit to my client, and some trust.
 Probably cheap tuition.
 The edge is where the leverage lives - and where the falls happen.